No Dogs Available

 What are “Dogs Like Chopper?”

 “Dogs Like Chopper” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Chop loves the outdoors.
 He likes belly rubs, bikejoring and fetching sticks from the water.
 Friendly towards every dog he meets and likes hanging out in the park checking out all the action.
 He’s named after Chopper in the One Piece anime.”